 We offer approximately 50 funded places at Summer Action, to pupils living within Warwick (CV34 postcode), who do not attend Warwick Independent Schools Foundation and have been nominated by their primary school.
 The funding is provided by King Henry VIII Endowed Trust.
 In addition, for two weeks of the summer holidays we also run an Action Plus programme for 12 to 14 year olds, which includes a wide range of exciting off-site outings and activities.

 Our facilities and teaching resource are widely used by outside organisations and schools, across several departments within school: -

 Warwick School provides a member of staff, to deliver PE coaching within primary schools.
 Two days a week Dan Partridge attends local state primary schools to deliver PE lessons, whilst coaching the teachers to deliver future lessons.
 This is funded by primary schools from the PE and Sport Premium (a government initiative to improve PE education within state primary schools). https://www.gov.uk/guidance/pe-and-sport-premium-for-primary-schools

-Warwick School is actively involved in the Science in Action Initiative with staff and pupils also attending from several other schools (King’s High School, Kingsley School, KES Stratford, Weavers Academy).
-The program provides Sixth Formers with the opportunity to problem-solve and communicate about scientific topics outside of their subject syllabuses through university level extended practical sessions.
+Warwick School is actively involved in the Science in Action initiative with staff and pupils also attending from several other schools (King’s High School, Kingsley School, KES Stratford, Weavers Academy).
+The programme provides Sixth Formers with the opportunity to problem-solve and communicate about scientific topics outside of their subject syllabuses through university level extended practical sessions.
 The Lower Sixth participate in a carousel of projects across the three sciences and present their findings at the end of the year.
 The Upper Sixth carry out independent research projects utilising Warwick School’s dedicated research laboratory; they must research, plan, organise their time and develop their ideas by themselves with support only when necessary from a subject specialist supervisor.
 At the end of the year these pupils produce a presentation of their findings, which is delivered to their peers and academic guests in a special presentation event.